-- --cnv-segmentation-mode-Specifies the segmentation algorithm to perform.
-Values are cbs, slm, hslm, or fpop.
-The default value is slm or cbs depending on whether the intervals are whole genome intervals or targeted sequencing intervals. - --cnv-merge-distance-Specifies the minimum number of base pairs between two segments that would allow them to be merged.
-The default value is 0, which means the segments must be directly adjacent. - ► --cnv-merge-threshold-Specifies the maximum segment mean difference at which two adjacent segments should be merged.
+- --cnv-merge-distance-Specifies the maximum number of base pairs between two segments that would allow them to be merged.
+The default value is 0, which means the segments must be directly adjacent. - --cnv-merge-threshold-Specifies the maximum segment mean difference at which two adjacent segments should be merged.
 The segment mean is represented as a linear copy ratio value.
 The default is 0.2.
-Set to 0 to disable merging.
+To disable merging, set the value to 0.